Many thyroid patients have acquired concerns about Reverse T3 (RT3) by reading Kent Holtorf’s web pages.

 I’m grateful to them.
 I don’t want to be cruel toward our benefactors.

 But we need to continue learning together in thyroid patient communities.
 Learning includes humbly admitting and fixing mistakes and problems when they’re pointed out.
 Love of truth is the basis of trust.

 Before I attempt to reduce the fear of Reverse T3 to reasonable levels in this post, I want to make clear my stance on Reverse T3 and its testing.
 It’s a moderate stance:

 - Yes, higher levels of Reverse T3 often go hand in hand with illness and poor T4 conversion.
 But you can have low or no RT3 in blood and still be ill.
-RT3 is a signal that can mean many things in different contexts and lower is not always better.
+RT3 is a signal that can mean many things depending on health status and T4 and T3 supply.

 - Yes, Reverse T3 testing can be a useful test for resolving puzzles and confirming problems in thyroid therapy (see part 2 of this post).
 But it does not have to be tested routinely if you have the wisdom to interpret Free T3 and Free T4.

-When claiming Reverse T3 is a powerful inhibitor of T4-T3 conversion, Holtorf takes a fragment of a quotation from a 1977 article and blows it out of realistic proportions.
+When claiming Reverse T3 is a powerful inhibitor of T4-T3 conversion, Holtorf takes a fragment of a quotation from a 1977 article and magnifies its significance.

 Holtorf’s teachings on Reverse T3 have been lifted by many web pages without enough careful investigation.
 It’s gone viral long ago.
 It’s cemented in thyroid internet lore.

 It’s not entirely Holtorf’s fault, and it’s gotten out of hand.
 Such beliefs have fostered unnecessary Reverse T3 paranoid obsession.
 I’ve seen the signs of it in online thyroid patient support communities.

 RT3 obsession has led to some patients and doctors in US and Canada doing Reverse T3 testing too frequently, often charged to the patient’s own credit card.